How should I choose the account to be used for deployment?

 Remote Installer allows you to choose the account to be used for deployments, both by default and for particular deployments, and specify if the deployment should be performed interactively.
 The configuration is available via deployment account settings.
 Let us take a closer look at each of the available options and the cases they should be used in.

 The Logged-On User Account option commands Remote Installer to run a deployment interactively as the user currently logged on to a remote Machine.
 The deployment process will proceed in the same way as if the user had simply launched the installation setup program by himself.
 This option is used to deploy applications that are installed per user or when the logged-on user needs to provide information for the deployment to succeed.
 Such types of deployment are highly specialized.
-It is recommended that you apply this option to a particular deployment operation or package only if needed.

 Now that you are familiar with the options available for running remote deployments as different types of users and the use cases for those options, you should be able to choose the best one for reaching your specific goals.